Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-This principle of detecting triplets using magnetic state-dependent modulation of the transition temperature was experimentally used to detect control of short-ranged triplets~\cite{Banerjee2018}.
-Using a Pt/Co/Pt trilayer proximity-coupled to an s-wave superconductor (Nb), a strong suppression of $T_c$ for magnetic fields applied in-plane and partial compensation of $T_c$ suppression for out-of-plane fields was detected.
-This was in sharp contrast to a pure Nb or Nb/Co multilayers where relatively little $T_c$ suppression is seen for in-plane fields with negligible orbital depairing and a strong out-of-plane $T_c$ suppression arising from orbital effects.
+The principle of detecting triplets via a magnetic-state-dependent modulation of $T_c$ was experimentally used to detect control of short-ranged triplets~\cite{Banerjee2018} (see Section II C for a definition of short-ranged triplets).
+Using a Pt/Co/Pt trilayer proximity-coupled to an s-wave superconductor (Nb), a strong suppression of $T_c$ for magnetic fields applied IP and partial compensation of $T_c$ suppression for OOP fields was detected.
+This was in sharp contrast to a pure Nb or Nb/Co multilayers where relatively little $T_c$ suppression is seen for IP fields with negligible orbital depairing and a strong OOP $T_c$ suppression arising from orbital effects.
 The unconventional modulation is explained by the fact that in S/F structures without SOC, the short-ranged triplet energy does not depend on {\bf M} orientation thereby making the $T_c$ independent of {\bf M} angle $\theta$ with the film plane.
-However, in presence of SOC arising from the interfacial symmetry breaking in Pt/Co/Pt trilayers, an increasing in-plane field increases the “leakage” of the Cooper pairs through the triplet channel.
+However, in presence of SOC arising from the interfacial symmetry breaking in Pt/Co/Pt trilayers, an increasing IP field increases the “leakage” of the Cooper pairs through the triplet channel.
 This leakage drains the superconductor of Cooper pairs and the superconducting gap is reduced.
-An out-of-plane has an opposite effect and closes this parallel triplet channel, thereby reducing the $T_c$ suppression.
-The role of long-ranged triplets are somewhat unclear.
-Numerically, short-range energy penalty due to change in {\bf M} is greater than the long-ranged triplets, but a comprehensive study is lacking.
-Likely progress may come from local scanning probe microscopy similar to earlier work carried out to detect triplets using the zero-bias conductance in S/F hybrids~\cite{Bernardo:2015}.
-Furthermore, the dependence of the magnitude of $T_c$ modulation is expected to depend both on the strength of the SOC and {\bf M} with the former most likely depending on the exact interface structure and is currently not understood.
+An OOP has an opposite effect and closes this parallel triplet channel, thereby reducing the $T_c$ suppression.
+The dependence of the magnitude of $T_c$ modulation is expected to depend both on the strength of the SOC and {\bf M} with the former most likely depending on the exact interface structure~\cite{Bregazzi2024}.
+Moreover, disorder will suppress odd-parity superconducting correlations, due to the randomization of electron momentum, generated by the lack of translational symmetry at the interface, which in turn will modify $T_c$.